craftersmine/Riot.Api/Notes.md

 Clash Tournaments tests cannot be always completed successfully due to perodic nature of Clash Tournaments, so expect some tests fail when there are no active or upcoming Clash Tournaments

+For champion rotations tests it is necessary to change values with correct values that were fetched from [Riot Developer Portal](https://developer.riotgames.com/apis) because of periodic nature of Champion Rotations

 ## TODO:
 All features to be implemented